Author Guidelines

 4. Be aware that the content of some pages is re-used in other pages.
 Make sure you put your content in the right place.

-8. Use Australian spelling.
-For example, use 'organisation' not organization; use 'customising' not customizing.
+1. Use US English spelling.
+For example, use 'organization' not organisation; use 'customizing' not customising.

-9. Use title case for headings, not sentence case.
-For example, 'This is a Heading'.
+2. Use sentence case for headings, not title case.
+For example, 'This is a heading' not 'This is a Heading'.

 The rest of this page contains more detail on each of the above topics.